relationships

 The birth order book: why you are the way you are

 This book really gave me the chance to think about what being the firstborn did to my personality and my life outlook.
 I think it’s pretty clear I fit the mold of a perfectionist firstborn, thanks to having usually met the high expectations of my parents growing up.
 It’s been especially valuable to think about how that will affect my own parenting, especially toward my first child.
 I think one of the most useful things about the book is that it prepares a parent to try to mediate some of the negative consequences of birth order.
+Here are the main tasks for a parent for each category:

 Read more